djplaner/memex/share/blog/2021/consistency-low-floor-low-ceiling.md

 In summary, I think a focus on consistency ends up with learning environments that are the equivalent of a "bad fast-food restaraunt" (see this quote from Dron**link**).
 To a large extent this is because the results of most consistency projects is a L&T environment that helpfully has a low floor.
 It makes it easier to do the right thing.
 But the environment also has a low ceiling.
 It makes it harder and much less likely that anything more can or will be done.
 Hence bad fast food.

-My argument is this largely arises because consistency projects are based on limited conceptualisation of the task. _content editing rather than design for learning_
+***??? question about this point*** My argument is this largely arises because consistency projects are (in my experience) typically based on limited conceptualisation of the task. _content editing rather than design for learning_